dsfsi/covid19za/data/doh_annual_report_data/README.md

 ### What data is contained in these folders?

 * Data about district health services in each province, according to the provincial department of health's annual reports of 2018/2019
-* Data related to Sub-Programme rendered such District Management , Community Health Clinics , Community Health Centres , Community-Based Service and other Community Services
+* Data related to Sub-Programmes rendered such as District Management , Community Health Clinics , Community Health Centres , Community-Based Service and other Community Services

 ### Sources of this data